-As most of the misclassifications occurred between 18h and 30h, reliability is presumably improved if these time points are combined.
-Thus, for the next series of decision trees, phases instead of time points shall be predicted.
-As the histological factor “CTGF-positive cells” is the only separator between 18h and 30h, decision trees for time points must use this factor, while for the prediction of phases, decision trees are possible that do not depend on histologic parameters.

-The decision tree to predict the disease phase deduced from all available data is shown in Figure 11B.
-Il28b and CTGF are contained as decision parameters, like in the decision tree for time points.
-Additionally, Fn1 (Fibronectin, see Figure 6G) is used, a constituent of the ECM in liver fibrosis.
-The leave-one-out approach yielded decision trees, for which 29 of 40 mice could be assessed because the parameter CTGF-positive cells was measured for the left out mouse.
-They predicted the phase for 28 of 29 mice correctly.
-The wrong prediction was caused by the transcript value of Il10rb for the left-out mouse, which is far from the values of the other mice of the same time point, and the algorithm did not select this factor as a predictor for all other decision trees.

-The histopathological factors (cell counts) were only measured only for 24 mice.
-After their exclusion, all 40 mice can be subjected to the leave-one-out test, in which 37 of 40 predictions were correct.
-Wrong predictions were the result of outlying values for Cyp1a2 (Figure 6A) and Il10rb (which were chosen as the decision factors for the decision tree in these cases), and the largest value for Cdh2.
-As cadherin is not excreted and presumably not suited as a serum marker, it was also excluded.
-Finally, a decision tree of Il28b, Fn1, and Il2 (Figures 6K, G, and J) was formed, genes whose gene products are likely to be excreted and more easily observable (Figure 11C).
-The leave-one-out test again yielded 37 of 40 correct predictions.
-See Supplementary File 3 for more details.

-Alternate progression routes
+Alternate progression routes & individual variation

+However, there is large variance in values for many analyzed factors, when comparing individual mice of the same time points.
+For example, at 5 days, the infarct area varies from 0.9% to 12% and the collagen deposition area varies from 0.8%-5.9%.

+See especially also Supplement Figure ?.

+In addition, 5 days is the time point with the highest variance of the infarct area (Figure 2A).
+This indicates that different routes of the disease process exist, defined by the infarct area at day 5

+The very early events and the progression after BDL can be predicted well, whereas in the intermediate stage the prediction of the actual time not very accurate.
+This could be also a consequence of the individual variation in response, and especially the time course of development.
+The control, initial phase but also the progression phase, due to the long time frames, are snychonized, whereas in the intermediate phase the individual repsonses can show heterogenous time course depending on individual factors, like susceptibility of the indiviuuum to the initial damage.

-The large variation in the parameters infarct area (Figure 2) and collagen area (Figures 4B and C) in mice from the late experimental time points are an intriguing finding, considering the homogeneity of the experimental system.
-Indeed, they are negatively correlated with each other, and suggest that alternate routes of disease progression exist.
+The large variation in the parameters infarct area (Figure 2) and collagen area (Figures 4B and C) in mice from the late experimental time points are an intriguing finding, considering the homogeneity of the experimental system, suggesting that alternate routes of disease progression exist.

+Also in other parameters.
+Large variation in mice , individual differences => see also original data

+=> early marker important to be exact, probably additional time points at 3h, 9h… very early effect.
+On the other hand some mice seem to show earlier and strong development of fibrosis.
+Different susceptibility, genetic factors.

 One route is characterized by a strong increase in necrotic tissue and a weaker activation of HSC and lower expression change of inflammation factors.
 The other route is characterized by strong activation of fibrogenesis factors, and finally macroscopic collagen tissue.
 Both routes are similarly connected to loss of liver function, however, the histopathological display is quite different: the former contains a large amount of necrotic tissue while the latter contains large fibrotic tissue.

 Once verified also for human livers, the hypothesis of alternate disease routes can be of far-reaching importance for an individualized therapy, as obviously the medical interventions avoiding necrosis differ from interventions reducing overshooting fibrosis.
 The design of the study, which included the sacrifice of mice after a specific time, did not allow to answer whether the alternate developments, shown macroscopically in later time points, can also be observed in earlier time points.

+Summary disease progression

+Figure 11 shows a summary of the disease processes, the serum factors or histopathological parameters they represent, and the most correlated factors.

+Taken together, the detailed time-resolved transcriptional profiling of liver homogenates following BDL revealed a coordinated induction of detoxification processes immediately after surgery and an upregulation of an inflammatory response along with activation of metabolically active genes, which can be explained by physiological recovery and adaptation of the mice to the bile acid exposure.

+The main findings are summarized in th Figure 11 bringing the different aspects, phases and markers together.

 Conclusion